schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 This chapter provides an overview of the formulation of chromatographic process models, highlighting various aspects of their modeling approaches.
 It begins with models for retention mechanisms, followed by a description of the equations used to capture the phenomena occurring within the column and their coupling to adsorption isotherm models.
-Finally, the chapter considers effects that occur outside the column, in the system's periphery.
+Moreover, the chapter considers effects that occur outside the column, in the system's periphery.

 ## Digression: machine learning models